Whitstable Rocks Oyster Festival

-Time: Formerly From 9.30 am on Saturday - check links for schedule
+Time: From 10 am on Saturday and Sunday - check links for schedule

 Oyster Parade

-The oyster was a staple of the Whitstable economy and the focus of the festivities was the harbour area of the little town.
-As well as exhibitions and displays, there were numerous musical and other events including appearances by local side Dead Horse Morris, fireworks and building of “grotters” from oyster shells.
-The festival began with the Landing of the Oysters, the first catch of the season, at Long Beach, which used to be followed by the Oyster Parade through town accompanied by local worthies, giants,music and fancy dress.
-On Sunday there was the Sea Sunday service celebrating all things maritime at St Alphege’s Church in the High Street from 9.30 (parade from 10.15) and during the afternoon there was an Oyster Eating Competition at the Harbour – it’s for over 18s only and the person to eat 6 oysters in the fastest time won!
+The oyster is a staple of the Whitstable economy and the focus of the festivities is the harbour area of the little town.
+In the past the Whitstable Oyster Festival included exhibitions and displays, and there were numerous musical and other events including appearances by local side Dead Horse Morris, fireworks and building of “grotters” from oyster shells.
+The festival began with the Landing of the Oysters, the first catch of the season, at Long Beach, which used to be followed by the Oyster Parade through town accompanied by local worthies, giants,music and fancy dress, while on Sunday there was the Sea Sunday service celebrating all things maritime at St Alphege’s Church in the High Street from 9.30 (parade from 10.15).
+During the afternoon there is an Oyster Eating Competition at the Harbour – it’s for over 18s only and the person to eat 6 oysters in the fastest time wins!
+After a break of several years, now the festivities have changed from the July date to take place in the renamed Whitstable Rocks Oyster Festival in September, which incorporates many of the features of the former event, including the Landing of the Oysters (no longer the first catch of the season!) and the oyster-eating competition.

 Helpful Hints